New Users Guide

 If you don’t have the time, ability or transportation available to reach a cannabis clinic, you can obtain a recommendation from websites like HelloMD and EazeMD, who will do your consultation online and provide your card as a downloaded file.
 Whether purchasing your card online or in a clinic, expect to spend anywhere between $30 and $50.

-Finding a Collective
+Finding a Dispensary

 Delivery services also abound in many areas in California.
-Since patients don’t have the same ability to inspect the products prior to purchase, those are recommended for more experienced cannabis users who have a better understanding of their needs.
+Since consumers don’t have the same ability to inspect the products prior to purchase, those are recommended for more experienced cannabis users who have a better understanding of their needs.